cheald/shadowcraft-ui/README.markdown

 ## Requirements

-Requires Ruby 1.9.2 and MongoDB 1.6+, as well as a browser made this decade.
+Requires Ruby 1.9.2, Rails 3, Coffeescript (which means node.js), and MongoDB 1.6+, as well as a browser made this decade.

+The engine requires Python 2.6 and a recent version of Twisted.

 ## Installing it

     git clone git://github.com/cheald/shadowcraft-ui.git
     cd shadowcraft-ui/
     bundle install